amd-rutgers/processing-data-examples/README.md

 | 3/11 | 0 | 1 | 1 | 0 | 2 |

+---

-* One-dimensional data is data that can be fit into one column or row in a spreadsheet, two-dimensional data will take up more than one row/column in a spreadsheet.
+<small>1.
+One-dimensional data is data that can be fit into one column or row in a spreadsheet, two-dimensional data will take up more than one row/column in a spreadsheet.</small>